mzjp2/ichack18/README.md

 Clone the repo and install the requirements, then run
 ```
-python3 interface.py
+python3 playlist.py "image"
 ```
-and upload an image from your local machine.
+where image is the name of an image file in the same directory as playlist.py, e.g "room.jpg".

 ### Prerequisites